 A. Yes, or sing.
-All students learn an array of instruments in year 7 and 8.
+All students learn an array of instruments in year 7 and 8 including keyboard and ukulele.
 This standard of playing is acceptable but students must commit to improving their skills in year 9 whether this is on an instrument or by singing.

-If students are having lessons on their individual instrument, this is beneficial.
+If students are having individual lessons on their instrument, this is beneficial but not required.
 If you are interested in your child starting individual instrument lessons, please contact Miss Rafferty via the school contact page.
-We work closely with the Solihull Music Service to offer guitar, vocal, keyboard, string, woodwind, drum and brass lessons.
+We work closely with the Solihull Music Service to offer guitar, vocal, keyboard, string, woodwind, drum and brass lessons.\